Mike9277/Virtual-mirror/README.md

 ## Set GPU Virtualization
 The application leverages on GPU virtualization service provided by GVirtus.
 GVirtus is handled as an external service, and it needs its own setup procedure.
 The original repository, available at [Link text](https://github.com/ecn-aau/GVirtuS/tree/dev) has been modified to integrate it with the rest of the application.
 To properly setup GVirtus service, execute the following steps:

-1. Adjust addresses
+1. **Adjust server address **

-   Modify the ip addresses at .../GVirtuS/examples/openpose/properties.json, where "server_address" must be changed to your Node 2 ip address.
+   On Node 1, modify the ip address at .../GVirtuS/examples/openpose/properties.json, where "server_address" must be changed to your Node 2 ip address.
    ```bash
    {
      "communicator": [